 - whether or not the applicant was a juvenile at the time of the offence(s)

 - the merits of the application generally, including the employment or community need for the appointment, the strength of references, and any other information provided in the application or available to the Attorney-General’s Department.

 The assessment of an applicant’s good character is not limited to reviewing the person’s criminal history.
 A range of other factors are relevant, including factors which point to an applicant’s honesty, integrity, capacity to act impartially, and to conduct themselves in such a way that the office of JP is not brought into disrepute.
 These include that the applicant has, in Australia or anywhere else:

-- been disqualified from being involved in the management of any company under the Corporations Act 2001 (Commonwealth)
+- been disqualified from managing or being involved in the management of any company under the Corporations Act 2001 (Commonwealth)

 - been bankrupt or applied as a debtor to take the benefit of the laws relating to bankruptcy.

 Applicants must disclose in the application form whether or not any of the above factors apply to them.

 Additional enquiries about an applicant may be made in order to verify the information provided by the applicant and to assess the applicant’s good character.